 The art of wood carving was brought to New Zealand by the ancestors of the present-day Maori, who likely settled the islands around 1100 A.D.
 Examples of ancient Maori wood sculpture are rare but a number survive, due, in part, to the practice of hiding valuable carvings by immersing them in swamps during times of unrest.
 The waterlogged environment subsequently preserved the wood.

-Much of early Maori woodcarving shows stylistic affinities with works from eastern Polynesia, where the ancestors of the Maori almost certainly originated.
-As the generations passed, a distinctively Maori carving style gradually began to emerge, developing into what is recognized as the classic Maori style sometime around 1500.
-Unlike its more sparely ornamented predecessors, classic Maori woodcarving is characterized by boldly rendered three-dimensional forms whose surfaces are engraved with intricate designs.
+Much of early Maori wood carving shows stylistic affinities with works from Eastern Polynesia, where the ancestors of the Maori almost certainly originated.
+As the generations passed, a distinctively Maori carving style gradually began to emerge, developing into what is recognized as the classic Maori style around 1500.
+Unlike its more sparely ornamented predecessors, classic Maori wood carving is characterized by boldly rendered three-dimensional forms whose surfaces are engraved with intricate designs.